nodeshift-starters/reactive-example/README.md

 which will get the connection info from the bindings if it is available and return it in the format required by the Kafka client.
                                                                                         122,1         Bot
+### OpenTelemetry with OpenShift Distributed Tracing Platform

+Clone this repository, switch the branch to `opentelemetry-js-rhosdt` and follow the instructions on README.md

+Or visualize the instructions via github https://github.com/nodeshift-starters/reactive-example/tree/opentelemetry-js-rhosdt